Examining Policy Entropy of Reinforcement Learning Agents for Personalization Tasks: Numerical Experiments

 \subsection{Behavioral Preference Experiment}

-In this experiment we train reinforcement learning agents to learn users' preferences based on the available behavioral data.
-We use the Synthetic Personalization Environment\footnote{\url{https://github.com/sukiboo/personalization_wain21}}~\cite{dereventsov2021unreasonable} to generate user's behavioral data and available behavioral recommendations.
+In this experiment we deploy reinforcement learning agents on Synthetic Personalization Environment\footnote{\url{https://github.com/sukiboo/personalization_wain21}} to learn users' behavioral preferences from the available data.
+Synthetic Personalization Environment is introduced in~\cite{dereventsov2021unreasonable} as a human behavioral preference simulator.
+We use the default environment parameters set by the authors and train agents on an unmodified reward signal.